Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/6-life-of-god.md

 > John 3:36
 > He that obeyeth not the Son, shall not see life, but the wrath of God abideth on him.

-Thus much concerning the will of GOD; now followeth his omnipotence.
+Thus much concerning the will of God; now followeth his omnipotence.

 God's omnipotence is that by which he is most able to perform every work.